 - ½ teaspoon of cracked black pepper

-EGG: Add in an egg, either scrambled to mix in, or fried and laid over top.
-This can help bring out even more flavours in this dish.
+EGG: Add in an egg, either scrambled to mix in or fried and laid over top.
+This can help bring out even more flavors in this dish.

 SPICE: If you want to spice up your hamburger hash a bit more, add chili powder to your seasoning mix.

 How To Make Ground Beef And Potatoes Hash

 This hearty dinner comes together in no time in a pan on the stove.
 Let’s have a look at how to make it.

 OUR RECIPE DEVELOPER SAYS

 Always start your potatoes in cold water.
 If you add them directly to boiling water, the outsides will cook immediately while the insides will take longer, leaving you with some pieces that are still hard.

 STEP ONE: Boil potatoes in water until fork-tender but not too soft or mushy, about five to seven minutes.
 Drain water, then set potatoes aside.